xSpacey/moderate/README.md

 moderate is a Discord moderation bot designed to be simple, lightweight and configurable.

-Built using Discord.py.
-Uses SQLite3 for simple database storage.
+Built using Discord.py 1.5.x - uses SQLite3 for simple database storage.

 ## Installation
-**Requires Python 3.6+, tested with 3.7**
+**Requires Python 3.6+**

 Install dependencies:

 `pip install -r requirements.txt`

+The bot also requires the `Members` privileged intent to be enabled.

 If you want mutes to be functional, you'll need to create a role called 'Muted' and manually disable 'Send Messages' in each channel.